fightforthefuture/dontbreakourphones/app/coalition/index.md

 class: coalition
 ---

-# We agree with Apple: government backdoors make us less safe.
+# We stand together: government backdoors make us less safe.

 The following organizations and individuals express solidarity with Apple's refusal to create government backdoor software for the iPhone. <strong>#DontBreakOurPhones</strong>